MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 ## Import the solution

-The CoE Starter Kit can be used in both Production environments and Dataverse for Teams environments.
+The Core Components can be used in both Production environments and Dataverse for Teams environments.
 Where you install it will depend on your organization setup, your adoption of Microsoft Power Platform so far and what you want to achieve with the CoE Starter Kit.
 Before you decide, compare [Dataverse vs Dataverse for Teams](https://docs.microsoft.com/powerapps/teams/data-platform-compare)

 Learn more: [What is Dataverse for Teams](https://docs.microsoft.com/powerapps/teams/overview-data-platform)